Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 $ aclocal
 $ autoconf
 $ automake -a               # If you have problems with this section
-$ autoreconf  -fvi          # you can use this command instead.
+$ autoreconf  -fvi          # you can use this command instead
 $ sudo chmod +x configure   # Change the permissions to the configure script
 $ ./configure
 $ make